KlaraGajaszek/CodersCard/content/resume/index-1.md

     finishJobDate: 2021-02-20T22:13:57.468Z
     jobTitle: React Developer
     companyName: CDQ
-    jobDescription: I am responsible for implement new mockups in CDQ applications in React, Redux, TypeScript and Tailwind.
-I have started implement backend in Node.js.
+    jobDescription: "I am responsible for implement new features in CDQ applications in React, Redux, TypeScript and Tailwind.
+I work in tema with UI, Java and Devops developers.
+I work very close with PO and we discuss about new features and together determine the further development of the applications. "
   - startJobDate: 2020-04-01T19:09:54.359Z
     finishJobDate: 2020-11-30T20:09:54.371Z
     jobTitle: Software Developer
     companyName: CommerzBank
     jobDescription: I was a frontend developer in the fintech projects.
-I developed an internal application and create internal UI library in React.js, Storybook, Styled-Components
+I developed an internal application and create internal UI library in React.js, Storybook, Styled-Components.
   - startJobDate: 2019-02-01T20:41:31.133Z
     finishJobDate: 2020-03-31T19:12:59.850Z
     jobTitle: Junior Software Developer